foundersandcoders/ws-tdd-node-server/README.md

 });
 ```

-- In this callback, we  want to check the `status code` of the response in the form of `res.statusCode`.
+- In this callback, we  want to check the `status code` of the response in the form of res.statusCode.
 ```javascript
 // Home Route
 test('Home route returns a status code of 200', (t) => {